Signal (software): Since 2018: Signal Technology Foundation

 Between 12 and 14 January 2021, the number of Signal installations listed on Google Play increased from over 10 million to over 50 million.

 On 15 January 2021, due to the surge of new users, Signal was overwhelmed with the new traffic and was down for all users.
 On the afternoon of 16 January, Signal announced via Twitter that service had been restored.

 On 10 January 2022, Moxie Marlinspike announced that he was stepping down from his role as CEO of Signal Messenger.
 He continues to remain on the Signal Foundation's board of directors and Brian Acton has volunteered to serve as interim CEO during the search for a new CEO.

 In August 2022, Signal notified 1900 users that their data had been affected by the Twilio breach including user phone numbers and SMS verification codes.
 At least one journalist had his account re-registered to a device he did not control as a result of the attack.

 In September 2022 Signal Messaging LLC announced that AI researcher and noted critic of big tech Meredith Whittaker would fill the newly created position of president.

+In August 2024, Reuters reported on the blocking of Signal in Venezuela and Russia.
+In Venezuela, the blocking was a result of protests after the controversial presidential elections in which Nicolas Maduro declared his victory.
+In Russia, the reason was that Signal did not meet the requirements of legislation in the field of countering terrorism and extremism.

+In May 2026, Signal threatened to leave Canada because of the Lawful Access Act, stating that "Bill C-22 could potentially allow hackers to exploit these very vulnerabilities engineered into electronic systems, with private messaging services serving as an ideal target for foreign adversaries".